 The Switch is a great platform for strategy games.
 The portability of the console allows you to scratch that gaming itch no matter where you are.
 On top of that, the combination of its touch controls and button-mapping has made playing games without a mouse or keyboard a breeze.
 It’s also truly impressive how varied the selection of the best Switch strategy games are.

-So in this list we’ve rounded up the best the platform has to offer, listing the games, and telling you a little about each one.
-The sheer variety present among the best Switch strategy games really does mean that you’re unlikely to ever want for choice.
+So in this list, we’ve rounded up the best the platform has to offer, listing the games, and telling you a little about each one.
+The sheer variety present among the best Nintendo Switch games really does mean that you’re unlikely to ever want for choice.

 The XCOM 2 Collection contains both of these, as well as some of the game’s minor DLC, and is a well-handled port, with a decent level of graphical fidelity.